makuachteny/Bootstrap/README.md

 # Bootstrap
-Using Bootstrap for responsive development
+Using Bootstrap for responsive development.